Diana Franco Corso, M.D.

-- Limit foods such as seeds, nuts, beans, fruit and bran.
+- Eat a low-fiber diet.
+Limit foods such as seeds, nuts, beans, fruit and bran.

 Be careful with vitamins and mineral supplements.
-Remember that most of our needed vitamins are obtained just by eating a balanced diet.
+Remember, most of your needed vitamins are obtained by eating a balanced diet.
 Some over-the-counter supplements can contain lactose, starch and other ingredients that can worsen your symptoms.
-Look for the USP (United States Pharmacopeia) symbol on the bottle.

-Besides eating a recommended diet, there may still be some supplements suggested for patients with IBD.
-Talk to your health care provider about assistance from calcium, vitamin D, folic acid, vitamin B12, iron, zinc and probiotics (live-culture yogurts are recommended for all IBD patients).
+Besides eating a recommended diet, some supplements may be suggested for patients with inflammatory bowel disease.
+Talk to your health care professional about healthy levels of calcium, vitamin D, folic acid, vitamin B12, iron and zinc.

-As with any health condition, healthy lifestyle practices makes it easier to manage your diagnosis.
+As with any health condition, a healthy lifestyle makes it easier to manage your diagnosis:

-- Get regular physical activity to build up bone mass.
+- Get regular physical activity to build bone and muscle mass.

 - Eat a sensible diet.